List of characters in mythology novels by Rick Riordan: Alex Fierro

-Introduced in Magnus Chase and the Hammer of Thor, Alex Fierro is a child of Loki (mother) and Mr. Fierro (father).
-She/he is gender-fluid, similar to Loki, who was known to change genders in myths.
-She/he prefers pronouns coinciding with her/his gender at the moment rather than "they".
-When in Valhalla, she/he is referred to as an argr, the Old Norse word for 'unmanly,' due to being assigned male but identifying as a woman most of the time.
-Unlike her/his half-sister, Sam, Alex was born via Loki's female form, thus making the god her/his mother rather than her/his father.
-Like Sam, she/he resents her/his mother; however, Alex seems to be able to resist Loki much easier than Sam.
-She/he, like Magnus, is homeless, in her/his case due to her/his father disagreeing with her/his gender-fluidity.
-Nevertheless, she/he treasures her/his Fierro heritage, an ancient family who had lived near Mexico City as potters since before the time of the Aztecs.
+Alex Fierro is a child of Loki and Mr. Fierro and is introduced in Magnus Chase and the Hammer of Thor.
+She is gender-fluid, similar to Loki, who was known to change genders in myths.
+She prefers pronouns coinciding with her gender at the moment (Note: Alex sometimes uses he/him pronouns and other times uses she/her pronouns; she/her is used in this article for simplicity due to her identifying as that more often.) rather than "they".
+When in Valhalla, she is referred to as an argr, the Old Norse word for "unmanly", due to being assigned male but identifying as a woman most of the time.
+Unlike her half-sister, Sam, Alex was born via Loki's female form, thus making the god her mother rather than her father.
+Like Sam, she resents her mother; however, Alex seems to be able to resist Loki much easier than Sam.
+She, like Magnus, is homeless, in her case due to her father disagreeing with her gender-fluidity.
+Nevertheless, she treasures her Fierro heritage, an ancient family who had lived near Mexico City as potters since before the time of the Aztecs.

 In The Hammer of Thor, Alex goes to Jotunheim alongside Magnus and the others to visit Utgard-Loki and find out about Loki's plan about Sam's betrothal.
-She/he becomes Sam's double during her betrothal and forms a friendship with Sif.
+She becomes Sam's double during her betrothal and forms a friendship with Sif.
 In The Ship of the Dead, Alex has trained Sam to resist Loki's influence and participates in the quest to Scandinavia to stop Naglfar from sailing.
-She/he grows closer with Magnus and kisses him when the group is struggling to reach Skadi's fortress in Niflheim.
-The kiss is recounted by Magnus during his fighting with Loki as the greatest thing to have ever happened to him.
-By the end of the book, she/he assists Magnus in running the Chase Space, a shelter for the homeless youth.
+She grows closer with Magnus and kisses him when the group is struggling to reach Skadi's fortress in Niflheim.
+The kiss is recounted by Magnus during his flyting with Loki as the greatest thing to have ever happened to him.
+By the end of the book, they share another kiss but this time male and offers to assist Magnus in running the Chase Space, a shelter for the homeless youth.

 Alex uses a gold garrote wire as a weapon, which formally used to be a pottery wire.
-She/he can shape-shift into animals, like Loki, and is far more comfortable with embracing this power than her/his half-sister, Sam.
+She can shape-shift into animals, like Loki, and is far more comfortable with embracing this power than her half-sister, Sam.